Same-sex marriage in Oregon: Federal lawsuit

-The definition of marriage is "Marriage is a civil contract entered into in person by males at least 17 years of age and females at least 17 years of age, who are otherwise capable, and solemnized in accordance with ORS 106.150."
+On March 14, 2016, Governor Brown signed the bill into law, and it took effect immediately.
+The statutory definition of marriage is now: "Marriage is a civil contract entered into in person by males at least 17 years of age and females at least 17 years of age, who are otherwise capable, and solemnized in accordance with ORS 106.150."
+Oregon's statutes were also amended to read the following:

 Native American nations

+The Indian Civil Rights Act, also known as Public Law 90–284, primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes in Oregon have enacted their own marriage and family laws.
+As a result, the Geiger ruling and the Supreme Court's Obergefell v.
+Hodges ruling did not automatically apply to tribal jurisdictions.

 Same-sex marriage is legal on the reservations of the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians, the Confederated Tribes of Siletz Indians, the Confederated Tribes of the Grand Ronde Community of Oregon, the Coquille Indian Tribe, and the Fort McDermitt Paiute and Shoshone Tribe.
 The Coquille Indian Tribe was the first tribe in Oregon, and the United States, to legalize same-sex marriage, when its Tribal Council voted 5–2 in 2008 to allow same-sex couples to marry on tribal land.
 The law went into effect on May 20, 2009.
 At least one of the parties to the marriage must be a member of the tribe.
 Kitzen and Jeni Branting were the first same-sex couple to marry on Coquille sovereign land in Coos Bay on May 24.
 Kitzen Branting said, "My tribe recognizes the marriage, so that is really important to me.
 Anytime we come to a tribal function, I know my marriage is just as valid as anyone else's marriage."
 At the time, Oregon did not recognize same-sex marriage, but the tribe, as a federally recognized sovereign nation, was not bound by the Oregon Constitution.
 The Tribal Council of the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians voted 6–0 to legalize same-sex marriage on August 10, 2014, and the Tribal Council of the Confederated Tribes of Siletz Indians approved a marriage ordinance permitting same-sex couples to marry on May 15, 2015.
 The Tribal Council of the Confederated Tribes of the Grand Ronde Community passed a same-sex marriage law on October 28, 2015, and it went into effect on November 18, 2015.
 The Law and Order Code of the Fort McDermitt Paiute and Shoshone Tribe states that marriage is governed by state law rather than tribal law.
 As such, same-sex marriage is legal in the reservation of the tribe, which they share with Nevada near the community of McDermitt.